 In 2001, following the death of her husband in 1999, Pat decided to enter the world of real estate, as a way to support the family while remaining close to home.
 Initially, she saw this as a short-term temporary financial solution.
 She anticipated that, within a few years, she would return to the practice of law.
 But, within months, Pat realized that she had found her calling, and a career was born.
 Within 2-3 years, Pat had built a substantial real estate practice and was quite well-known in the Northern Virginia real estate industry.

-Pat and her two associates sell about $50-65 million in Northern Virginia real estate every year.
+Pat and her two associates sold $450 million in Northern Virginia real estate the last 5 years.
 An exceptional accomplishment for a team of this small size.
 She prides herself on the “boutique” nature of her real estate practice and tries to make sure that each and every client leaves the settlement table knowing that their particular objectives and their personal goals were accomplished in the most professional manner possible.